amitsaha/echorand.me/content/posts/linux_shell_autocompletion.md

 ## Learning more

-In this post, we have delved a bit into how auto-completion works in Bash, there's definitely a lot we haven't discussed.
+So far, we have delved a bit into how auto-completion works in Bash, there's definitely a lot we haven't discussed.
 The following links are worth looking into:

 - [Programmable completion builtins](https://www.gnu.org/software/bash/manual/html_node/Programmable-Completion-Builtins.html#Programmable-Completion-Builtins)
 - [Bash programmable completion](https://spin.atomicobject.com/2016/02/14/bash-programmable-completion/)